23a-Solved problem 7-2 for k value for frame 2/3.

 For column Gb, as estimated earlier, Gb (23.2 + 23.2)/70=0.6628, GA=10.
 Now, we will consider column BA, for which, Relative to each other, there is no sway.
 The value of GA is 10, since the support is hinged.

-In the next slide, we will estimate the k value by both methods, the nomograph and the French equation.
+On the next slide, we will estimate the k value using both the nomograph and the French equation.

 We use the Nomograph for the braced frame.
 Here, G=0.6628, Gb=10.
 The line joining represents column BA.
-It will intersect with the middle line, and then k = 0.83.
+It will intersect the middle line at k = 0.83.

-We will check column HG and the rest of other columns and continue the next time in part 3 of the solved problem 5-2.
+We will check column HG and the other columns, and continue in part 3 of the solved problem 5-2.

-The following post is Solved Problem 7-2, For K Factor part 3.
+The following post is Solved Problem 7-2, for the K Factor part 3.